devopness/devopness/docs/applications/deploy-application.md

 {% note %}

-**NOTE**: To make the application publicly accessible over the internet, you need to create a virtual host.
-This can be done using a web domain; if you don't already have one registered, you can create a virtual host for the server's IP address instead, for quick access to test your application.
+**NOTE**: To make the application publicly accessible over the internet, follow the guide on how to [Add a Virtual host](https://www.devopness.com/docs/virtual-hosts/add-virtual-host/) in Devopness.

 {% endnote %}